sdvickers98/picoCTF-2019-Walkthrough/cryptography/#9 - rsa-pop-quiz.md

 Let's say Bob is using a public-key encryption system to receive secret messages.
 Bob has a public key and private key assoicated with him.
 The public key is, well, public.
 It can be used by anyone to encrypt a message for Bob, but the message can only be decrypted by Bob, using the private key.

 Okay, I'm going to go pretty deep into the woods about RSA encryption.
 I'll try to provide links as much as possible so this doesn't get too long-winded.
+If you already know how RSA encryption works or just don't care to find out (I really hope it's the former), then you can just <a href="#back_to_problem">skip</a> to the part relevenant to this problem

 RSA encryption is related to [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 I won't go too much into modular arithmetic, but the main thing you need to know is that two numbers are *equivalent modulo n* if they give the same remainder when divided by *n*.
 If we call the two numbers *a* and *b*, this relationship can also be shown through the expression "*a â‰¡ b (mod n)*", read "*a* is congruent to *b* mod *n*".